tombee/conductor/docs/contributing/development-setup.md

 - Familiarity with Go programming and testing
 - Understanding of Conductor's [architecture](../architecture/overview.md)

 New to Conductor?
-Start with the [Quick Start](../quick-start.md) to understand the user experience before diving into development.
+Start with the [Getting Started Guide](../getting-started/) to understand the user experience before diving into development.
 :::